How to Approach Homeschooling with Skeptical Family Members Around the Thanksgiving Table

-Choosing at home education is not a decision to be taken lightly.
+Choosing at home education is not a decision taken lightly.
 We put in hours of research to find the best homeschool curriculum.
 Every day we give of our time to ensure our children are learning.
-It’s a journey of discovery, learning, and growth- for us and our children!
+It’s a journey of discovery, learning, and growth - for us and our children!

-It’s also a journey many outside the home education community don’t understand.
-It’s a journey individual sometimes criticize or make assumptions about.
-For home educators, Thanksgiving can turn into an emotional day of inquisition from skeptical family members.
+It is also a journey many outside the home education community do not understand.
+Some people may criticize or make false assumptions about our choice and what we actually do.
+For home educators, the holidays - especially Thanksgiving - can turn into an emotional day of inquisition from skeptical family members.
 We are here to provide you with a few tools today to help guide your conversations.

 Common Scenario #1- Skeptical family member quizzes homeschool students on facts.
 A family member may make comments about what the student “should” know.